Skip to content

 Walsync was inspired by Litestream, the excellent SQLite replication tool.
 While Litestream pioneered WAL-based replication, Walsync addresses key scalability challenges for multi-database deployments.

-One process handles:
+A single Walsync process handles:

 • Shared S3 client with connection pooling